yuankunzhang/LmlParser/README.md

 # LML Parser

+## Description

-AWS's API gateway does some black magic to perfectly mess up our JSON data.
+The AWS API Gateway does some black magic to perfectly mess up our JSON data.
 That's why we need this parse_valuer to save the world.

-It parse_values a source string to a Python dictionary.
+It parse a source string to a Python dictionary.
 Format of the source string is defined below.

 * The source string begins with a '{', leading white spaces are allowed.